cypherkunp/cypherkunp/README.md

 ## I'm a Full Stack Software Architect!

-- 🔭  I’m currently working on achitecting and building a web app using StencilJS, Serverless(AWS)
+- 🔭  I’m currently working on achitecting and building a web app using StencilJS, ReactJS and Serverless(AWS)
 - 👯  I’m looking to collaborate on open source JS projects
 - 🥅  2021 Goals: Doubling the code commits in 2020.
 - 📫  How to reach me: ping me [@twitter][twitter]